 You’ll find the ultimate swimming experience on the natural sandbank just offshore from the village.
 The best excursions are the unforgettable crocodile safaris down the Ramisi River and the vibrant cultural tours in Funzi village.

 Galu Beach is placidly located on the serene side of Diani Beach.
 It is only a 1-hour drive from Mombasa and 5 minutes’ drive from Ukunda.
-The pristine beach is set in verdant tropical gardens adjacent to one of the most elite and eminent beaches of the Indian coast.
+The pristine beach is set in verdant tropical gardens adjacent to one of the most elite and eminent beaches on the Indian coast.

 Vipingo is a peaceful, quiet beach located on the Kenyan north coast near Kilifi.
 The beach is adjacent to Swahili villages and surrounded by delightful coconut palms.
 The water in this part of the Indian Ocean coast is calm and crystal clear.

 Kenyatta is a public beach located in Bamburi Area, Mombasa.
-The beach attracts many Kenyans and international tourists as is always bustling with activities.
+The beach attracts many Kenyans and international tourists as it is always bustling with activities.
 Although the beach experiences some drawbacks such as overcrowding and pollution, it is good for fun activities like swimming with family and friends.

 The beach is a suitable location to enjoy playing in the sun and surf with other tourists.
 You will notice plenty of vendors hawking sodas, ice cream treats, and other snacks.
 Watersports and sailing trips are popular activities on this beach.